How to Fix Rounded Corners Not Working on Windows 11

 1. Restart Windows Explorer and Desktop Window Manager

-Sometimes the visual system does not refresh properly, causing UI effects to disappear.
+Sometimes the visual system does not refresh properly, causing UI effects to disappear or display incorrectly until the interface is refreshed or restarted.

 1. Press Ctrl + Shift + Esc to open Task Manager